Denmark Jutland

 The beautiful walking path to the Sand-Covered Church.
 The church tower is from around 1500.

-Skagen is especially known for two things: wild nature and the artists who have been inspired by it.
+Skagen is especially known for two things: its wild, windswept landscapes and the artists who have drawn inspiration from them.

 The light in the northern tip of Jutland is really something special.